 - Buddhism: 65%

 - Animist: 10%

 Vietnam is a vibrant growing country.
-With a population of 94 million people (2016) it is the 14th largest.
-Most of the people (80million) are ethnic Vietnamese.
-Among them the church is small but growing steadily.
-However, only 1% of those in South know Christ and only 0.05% of those in the North.
-Among some of the minorities, the gospel has spread rapidly.
+With a population of 97 million people (2019) it is the 14th largest in the world.
+Most of the people (84 million) are ethnic Vietnamese or Kinh.
+Among the Kinh, the church is small but growing steadily.
+However, only 1% of the Kinh in the South know Christ and only 0.05% of the Kinh in the North.
+Among some of the 53 minorities, the gospel has spread rapidly.
 But among others, there are hardly any Christians at all.
 Prayer makes a difference.
 Join in praying specifically for this country and all its peoples, to have the opportunity to hear and respond to the gospel.
 Pray for greater growth of the church among the majority Vietnamese population as individuals and families are transformed.

 Vietnamese is the national language.
-Officially, there are 54 minorities.
+Officially, there are 54 ethnic groups.
 Many of whom would also speak their own language.